 - Experienced surgical technologists may return to teach future technologists

 The trend today is to graduate from an accredited surgical technology training program and attain professional certification through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 Programs may be offered in community and junior colleges, vocational and technical schools, the military, universities and structured hospital programs in surgical technology.
 Accredited programs vary from nine to fifteen months for a diploma or certificate to two years for an associate’s degree.

 The choice to become certified exhibits pride in the profession, the desire to be recognized for mastery of scientific principles, as well as ongoing commitment to quality patient care.
 Certification is a means for upward mobility, a condition for employment in some areas, a route to higher pay and a source of recognition nationwide.

-According to the Bureau of Labor and Statistics, the average annual wage for a surgical technologist is $43,480 per year.
+According to the Bureau of Labor and Statistics, the median salary for a surgical technologist is approximately $43,480 per year.

 Professional Organization Websites

 Meet a Professional Surgical Technologist: Lenore